newjersey/navigator.business.nj.gov/content/src/archived-opportunities/upskill-free-incumbent.md

   - Digital and Print Media
   - Finance, Insurance and Professional Services
 ---
 Upskill offers New Jersey employers training grants of up to $2k per worker to improve existing employees’ skills.
 Training may be provided by employers at their business or by an eligible training provider.
-These should be cohort based trainings, not unique to one employee.
+These should be cohort-based trainings, not unique to one employee.

+**Benefits:** Employers can receive grants up to $2k per worker.

+**Eligibility:** Employers with existing employees that they want to train in a new skill.
+Preference is given to urban centers and underserved communities.